Akankshabais15/e-commerce-sales-analysis-powerbi/README.md

 ## 📌 Project Overview

 This project consists of three interactive Power BI dashboards developed using an E-Commerce Sales dataset.
-The dashboards provide a comprehensive analysis of sales performance, customer purchasing behavior, product performance, and future sales forecasting.
+The dashboards provide a comprehensive analysis of sales performance, customer purchasing behavior, product performanc and future sales forecasting.

 The primary objective of this project is to transform raw sales data into meaningful business insights that support data-driven decision-making.